resbaz/r.unimelb/Intro_R_description.md

 - **Mode of presentation:** Physical presence with a 5% e-learning video component.

 - **Materials**: Participants can follow the [course material online](TODO: JEREMY LINK).
 Students also have access to a [book](https://nikkirubinstein.gitbooks.io/resguides-introductory-r-workshop/content/content/01-rstudio-intro.html) that explores the concepts introduced in the workshop in more depth.

-- **Dates and Times** :For dates, information and registration in upcoming training, please refer to our [Eventbrite page](http://rescomunimelb.eventbrite.com/)

 ## 2. Eligibility requirements